stoogoff/parchment/src/aletheiansoc/001-thicker-than-water.md

 “Please, Dr Cadwallader, stop negotiating, I haven’t any more money on me!”

 And so for the princely sum of four pounds we got the shipping details and final destination of the Necronomicon.
-We hailed another cab and divided the labour evenly—I attended to my hip flask while Arthur leafed through the documentation, “Arrived from the Americas yesterday evening... delivered to Clayslaps Mill in Partick this morning.”
+We hailed another cab and divided the labour evenly—I attended to my hip flask while Arthur leafed through the documentation, “Arrived from the Americas yesterday evening… delivered to Clayslaps Mill in Partick this morning.”

 “To Partick, then—and don’t spare the horses, cabbie!”
 I quickly had cause to regret engaging the cab-driver in conversation.
 From what I could understand of his diatribe, he was making a bitterly xenophobic complaint about foreign cab drivers stealing jobs from him and his kinsmen.
 Arthur has quite the ear for foreign tongues, and even he can barely understand the local patois.
 Thankfully the man’s polemic against the nations of the world didn’t get as far as Switzerland, or else I believe Arthur would have dueled him right there in the street.
 He’s as gentle as a lamb in most regards, but an insult to his wife, or indeed anyone of the female persuasion, can raise a chivalrous ire in the boy.